Warning: I’m in the process of revamping this rulebook. Please contact the Commissioner for rules information.

 Posted International Professional Players

-Players posted by real-world professional leagues will be immediately added to the free-agent list if they are acquired by a real-life team during our off-season.
+Players posted by real-world professional leagues will be immediately added to the free-agent list if either posted or are announced as unencombered free agents.
+If the player does not sign with an MLB team, the contract will be voided.

 3.1.2 – Players with Whalehead Experience